Jxereas/lost-and-found-project/README.md

    pip install -r requirements.txt
    ```

-3. Create a .env file in the backend/ directory with the following contents and modify your username and password:
+3. Create a file named .env in the backend/ directory with the following contents and modify your username and password this is in the .gitignore so much sure it is named correctly so no one sees sensitive information:

    ```ini
    MYSQL_NAME=LostAndFoundProjectTest